Ljungan virus: Associated diseases

 Due to primary replication in the gastrointestinal tract, specifically the intestines, viral shedding can lead to many gastrointestinal issues.
-Diarrhea is one of the most common symptoms associated with being infected with picornaviruses, Parechovirus B included.
-As for respiratory disease and symptoms, there is evidence that Pacrechovirus B can cause respiratory disease.
-Wheezing and even contracting pneumonia have also been identified as symptoms of respiratory infection with Parechovirus B.
+Diarrhea is one of the most common symptoms associated with being infected with picornaviruses, Ljungan virus included.
+As for respiratory disease and symptoms, there is evidence that Ljungan virus can cause respiratory disease.
+Wheezing and even contracting pneumonia have also been identified as symptoms of respiratory infection with Ljungan virus.